The SALSA MLPA Probemix P225 PTEN is an in vitro diagnostic (IVD)1

 Assay results are intended to be used in conjunction with other clinical and diagnostic findings, consistent with professional standards of practice, including confirmation by alternative methods, parental evaluation, clinical genetic evaluation, and counselling, as appropriate.
 The results of this test should be interpreted by a clinical molecular geneticist or equivalent.

 This device is not intended to be used for standalone diagnostic purposes, pre-implantation or prenatal testing, population screening, or for the detection of, or screening for, acquired or somatic genetic aberrations.
-In a research setting this assay can be used on tumour tissue-derived DNA.
+Only in a research setting can this device be used for the detection of, or screening for, acquired or somatic genetic aberrations, e.g. from DNA extracted from formalin-fixed paraffin embedded (FFPE) or fresh tumour materials.

 Please note that this probemix is for In Vitro Diagnostic use (IVD) in the countries specified at the end of this product description.
 In all other countries, the product is for Research Use Only (RUO).